 Summary

-If the remake"Road houses" encourages people to go back and watch the original film, that's frankly its biggest success.
-Jake isn't bad, but he lacks Swayze's charisma and the main villain is boring.
+If the remake “Road houses” encourages people to go back and watch the original film, then that, frankly, is its main success.
+Jake isn't bad, but he lacks Swayze's charisma, and the main villain looks boring.
 In fact, the film benefits from the comic performance of Connor's character.
-He's not scary. , but just fun.
+He's not scary, just funny.
 The final fight is interesting, but there's nothing that really justifies why it was done.
-I guess if it wasn't called "Road House", it would have received more favor, but even then it's not amazing, just entertaining.
+I think if it weren't called "Road House“, it would have been more favorably received, but even then it's not amazing, just entertaining.

 Plot

-Former UFC fighter Dalton takes a job as a bouncer at a Florida Keys roadhouse, but discovers that this paradise is not what it seems.
+Former UFC fighter Dalton takes a job as a bouncer at a Florida Keys roadhouse, only to discover that this paradise is not what it seems.

 Review

 I think a lot of us weren't going to give this movie a chance because Road House is an 80's classic that should just be left alone.
-Hollywood needs to abandon the concept"remember all" and realize that what worked in the 80s doesn't work now for "modern audiences"... whatever that means.
+Hollywood needs to abandon the concept of “remember all” and realizing that what worked in the 80s doesn’t work now for “modern audiences”… whatever that means.

 I really tried to go into this remake with an open mind, and I'll admit it was a fun time, but as good as it was Jake Gyllenhaal as Dalton, he could never match Swayze.
 There's no real character development, and most of the rest of the cast is forgettable, and only Conor McGregor stole the show with his crazy antics.
 He's the best thing about the movie, and his final showdown with Dalton is the highlight of the movie.